abourn/370-r4/README.md

 A final and key piece that an ethical data scientist incorporates into the analysis process is to follow the principle of "picking the right tools for the job."
 Many different types of analyses (something like a t-test compared to a logistic regression) often will produce different results re: the null hypothesis.
 If the data scientist picks an inadequate statistical method, it follows that they are not conducting data science ethically.
 The role of a researcher is to present the best possible understanding of a dataset--making choices which contradict this responsibility results in an ethically questionable data scientist.

+An ethical data scientist will strive to distance themselves from attatchments to hypotheses, analyses, and techniques and will instead prioritize answering a question in the most informed way.

 ### Data Visualization

 ### References